-During the 1950s and 1960s, the British motorcycle industry was the third most profitable industry in the UK, and around 1.5 million Brits today ride motorbikes.
-The recent years have seen a revival in classic British motorbikes, with the likes of David Beckham choosing a Triumph Bonneville to trek through the Amazon jungle in 2014.
+During the 1950s and 1960s, the British motorcycle industry was the third most profitable industry in the UK.
+The recent years have seen a revival in classic British motorbikes, with the likes of David Beckham choosing a Triumph Bonneville to trek through the Amazon jungle.
 So, what are the top five British made motorbikes?

 Brough Superior motorcycles were made in Nottingham by George Brough for 21 years, from 1919 to 1940.

 Renowned as the “Rolls-Royce of Motorcycles” for their superb quality and expensive price tags, around 3,048 Brough Superiors were made, and one-third of them can be found today.

 Fans of the Broughs included author George Bernard Shaw and Lawrence of Arabia.

 Production of Brough Superiors came to a halt in 1940 due to World War II, until a new SS100 was revealed in 2013 over 70 years later.
 The revamped Brough Superior retails for around £50,000.

 The Triumph Bonneville is a standard motorbike manufactured over three generations from 1959-1983, 1985-1988, and 2001- present, with a new design that encompasses the original model from the 1950s.

 Triumph Bonneville refers to three different Triumph bikes, the T120, the T140 and the Bonneville 800.
 The T140 is an award-winning model and is very popular even today.

 The Triumph Bonneville is not camera shy and has made appearances in Harry Potter, CSI and Grey’s Anatomy.